Turn your sewage treatment plant into a power station and actively contribute to climate protection in your municipality!

 To introduce the concept of energy positive wastewater treatment plant to representatives of municipalities, four regional workshops are organised during the POWERSTEP project.
 These workshops target innovative municipalities with ambitious environmental and climate goals.

-Registration is now open for our next regional workshop to be organised in February in Bottrop, Germany.
-For more information and to register, click here.
+Our next regional workshop will take place in Timisoara, Romania on 17 April.
+For more information and to register, please click here.

-Our first regional workshop took place in Döbeln, Germany in October 2017.
-Read about the workshop and its outcomes here.
+Our first regional workshops have taken place in Döbeln, Germany in October 2017 and Bottrop, Germany in February 2018.
+Read about the workshops here: